Boards of Canada: Tomorrow's Harvest (2013)

-Remixes
+Remixes and WXAXRXP (2016–2021)

 In 2016, Boards of Canada released two remixes.
-The first, of Nevermen's "Mr Mistake", was released on 12 January, and was followed shortly after by a remix of "Sisters" by Odd Nosdam on 22 February.
+The first, a remix of Nevermen's "Mr Mistake", was released on 12 January 2016, and was followed shortly after by a remix of "Sisters" by Odd Nosdam on 22 February 2016.
 On 17 February 2017, an instrumental version of the "Mr Mistake" remix was released.
-In 2017 Boards of Canada released a remix of "Sometimes" by The Sexual Objects.
+On 29 July 2017, Boards of Canada released a remix of "Sometimes" by The Sexual Objects.

+In 2019, Warp Records kicked off the celebrations for its 30th anniversary, titled WXAXRXP, with a 100-hour takeover of online radio station NTS Radio, featuring mixes, radio shows, and unreleased music from a number of artists on the label's roster.
+This included a 2-hour mixtape from Boards of Canada titled Societas X Tape, aired on 23 June 2019 at 9:00 PM BST, and featured music from other artists such as Grace Jones, Devo and Yellow Magic Orchestra, spliced with spoken word samples and music that is rumoured to be unreleased work from the group itself.
 On July 3, 2021, Boards of Canada released a remix of a second Nevermen song, "Treat Em Right".

-WXAXRXP (2019)

-In 2019, Warp Records kicked off the celebrations for their 30th anniversary, entitled WXAXRXP, with a 100-hour takeover of online radio station NTS Radio, featuring mixes, radio shows and unreleased music from a number of artists on their roster.
-This included a 2-hour mixtape from Boards of Canada titled Societas x Tape, aired on 23 June 2019 at 9:00 PM BST, and featured music from other artists such as Grace Jones, Devo and Yellow Magic Orchestra, spliced with spoken word samples and music that is rumoured to be unreleased work from the group itself.
+PDP-1 cover by Peter Samson and Joe Lynch (2025)

+In 2025, the song "Olson" from their debut studio album could be heard on the world's last running DEC PDP-1 computer on display at the Computer History Museum of California.